Professional adolescent & adult ADHD assessment clinic. If you are looking for a clinic with a difference you have come to the right place.

 Booking an assessment with The ADHD Nurse

-Booking an assessment is understandably a big step, one which can be incredibly daunting.
+Booking a private ADHD assessment is understandably a big step, one which can feel incredibly daunting.

-The ADHD Nurse is dedicated to ensuring a correct diagnosis of ADHD and where other conditions may be present, can offer you referrals or signposting to other professionals for further support in these areas.
+The ADHD Nurse is dedicated to ensuring a correct diagnosis of ADHD and where other conditions may be present, can offer you referrals or signposting to other professionals for further support if required.

 Complete a free online pre-assessment today.